sakuli/sakuli.github.io/content/docs/writing-tests/000_web-testing/_index.md

 For DOM based testing most of the functions from [sahi tests](https://sahipro.com/docs/sahi-apis/) can be used (please note that Sakuli only implements the Open Soure APIs).

-The main difference in the new DSL is the usage of [Promises](https://developers.google.com/web/fundamentals/primers/promises) in the action API.
+The main difference in since Sakuli v2 is the usage of [Promises](https://developers.google.com/web/fundamentals/primers/promises) in the action API.
 That means you have to `await` a click e.g.

 On the other hand element selectors remain sync functions but won't do the actual DOM fetching anymore.
 While something like `var $e = _link('Sakuli')` did an actual DOM-access in Sakuli V1.x, it now returns a kind of abstract query for an element.
 So action can fetch this element whenever it is required.